FAQ

 Common Error Codes

-• 4xx (Client Error Status Codes): Generally, these indicate issues like incorrect request syntax, failed authentication, or authorization failures, preventing the request from being completed.
+• 4xx (Client Error Status Codes): Generally, these indicate issues like incorrect request syntax, authentication failure, or authorization failure, preventing the request from being completed.

 • 5xx (Server Error Status Codes): Generally, these indicate server-side errors, such as server downtime or request processing timeouts.